dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 3/README.md

 ![opt_check2 synthesis result — OR gate](../images/image29.png)

-We got an OR gate as expected, thus optimization was successful.
+An OR gate was obtained as expected, thus optimization was successful.

 ---